kolosov/webconnect2/README.txt

 1) Compile wxPython (we need wxPython sip files)
 2) Point directory wxPython source directory for CMake by WX_PHOENIX_PATH parameter.
 3) Build wcsip subproject/subdirectory
+4) Run python interpreter and set LD_LIBRARY_PATH to places webconnect (libwebconlib.so), wxpython-phoenix and xulrunner libraries.
+Also set PYTHONPATH to wxpython-phoenix, webconnect module directories.
+There is a tip after successfull building.